vincent-uden/argon18/README.md

 - [RubyGems Page](https://rubygems.org/gems/argon18)

 ## How to use Argon18
-An argon project is expected to to have to folders, *public* and *views*.
+An argon project is expected to have two folders, *public* and *views*.
 Public will contain the static files such as the websites images, javascript files, etc. and views will contain the Slim files.
 An example project could look like this.
 ```
 +-- project
     +-- public